-Emilie is our Assistant Minister.
-She began her role with the congregation in September 2005.
+Emilie is our called minister of Congregational Life.
+She began her role with the congregation in September 2005 as Assistant Minister.
 In 2014, Rev. Boggis began taking on more of the ministerial aspects of congregational life, including membership, adult spiritual development and faith formation, and pastoral care.

 Emilie is an ordained Unitarian Universalist minister.
 She graduated from Meadville Lombard Theological School (a UU seminary in Chicago) in June 2005.
 She previously worked as a Americorps*VISTA volunteer at Habitat for Humanity.